Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 Repository of all subsystem drivers and pure software modules that can potentially be shared between xmgmt and xuser.
 All these drivers are structured as Linux *platform driver* and are instantiated by xmgmt (or xuser under development) based on meta data associated with hardware.
-The metadata is in the form of device tree as explained before.
+The metadata is in the form of device tree as mentioned before.
 Within each platform driver, it statically defines a subsystem node array by using node name or a string in its ``compatible`` property.
 And this array is eventually translated to IOMEM resources of the platform device.